lsst-it/ittn-029/index.rst

 * Define Teststand(s)
 * Transfer Data to BDC
 * Establish Interim Teststand(s)
-* Ship hardware to BDC
+* Ship to and/or order for the BDC
 * Install hardware
 * Provision hardware